C-firefly/Telegram-Backup-System/README.md

 ---

-🔄 5.
-Schedule uploaded.
+🕐 5.
+Automatic Scheduled Backup

+The backup scheduler can automatically run at:

+00:00
+06:00
+12:00
+18:00

+When you run:

+python backup.py

-When you run backup.py the system starts uploading your files and wait for next schedule.
+the system starts the scheduler and performs the backup according to the configured schedule.

-File auto upload schedule is 00 a.m., 6 a.m., 12 p.m. and 18 p.m.

-System will automatically detect files and upload.
-The system also have duplicate detection to prevent duplicate files.
+The system also performs duplicate detection to prevent unnecessary uploads.

 ---